 - 8.36 The site contains some established trees and shrubs.
-There is one protected tree within the site (T2) and two protected trees within close proximity of the boundary (T3 and T4), these will be retained.
-Five category C trees and one category U tree will be removed, these trees have a low amenity value and are not protected.
+There are no protected trees within the site.
+1 category B, 7 category C and 1 category U trees will be removed, these trees have a low amenity value and are not protected.
 The site provides an opportunity to plant a number of new trees as part of a landscape scheme.
-A landscaping and planting plan can be conditioned. - 8.37 Foundations for parts of the new houses and underground services extend into the theoretical Root Protection Areas of T3.
-However, the footprint of the new building is similar to that of the house that will be demolished and the underground services will run between the existing house and existing garage.
+A landscaping and planting plan securing an uplift in biodiversity can be conditioned. - 8.37 Foundations for parts of a new dwelling and refuse store extend into the theoretical Root Protection Areas of some trees.
+Because such small portions of the RPAs shall be affected, the potential impact is considered to be very minor.
+Mitigation is proposed within the Arboricultural Report. - 8.38 The works should be undertaken in accordance with the tree protection plan; Arboricultural Report and Impact Assessment recommendations and this has been conditioned.